molecule/molecule.github.io/_drafts/simple-hci-stats.md

 3. Test of proportions: when you find yourself counting subjects.
 Like "how many subjects preferred X over Y?"
 4. Nominal/categorical.
 Subject ID (as if it were a name / label)

+### Notes
+1. Chi-squared test of proportions is used to identify significance.
+You need one variable/sample but can use it with multiple response categories.
+2. The 'exact' version of the chi-squared is binomial (for 2 response categories) or multinomial (for >2 response categories).

 ### Questions
 2. Chi-squared vs Friedman for Ranking?
 3. Wilcox vs Wilcoxon Signed Rank?
 Parametric vs nonparametric?
 When to use these?